Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Morphisms

 We expect that it is possible to develop a theory of $P$-equivariant embeddings of $P/H$ based on the same ideas of \cite{Kn91}, as already suggested by the proof of Theorem~\ref{thm:morphisms}.
-In particular, one can show as in \cite[Lemma 5.1]{Kn91} that $V(P/H)$ is the image in $N_B(P/H)$ of the set of $P$-invariant discrete valuations of $\CC(P/H)$, in analogy with the standard theory of spherical varieties.
+In particular, one can show as in \cite[Lemma~6.1]{Kn91} that $V(P/H)$ is the image in $N_B(P/H)$ of the set of $P$-invariant discrete valuations of $\CC(P/H)$, in analogy with the fact that for a complete toroidal spherical $L$-variety $X$ the convex cone generated by $\rho(\Div(X)^L)$ is the valuation cone $V_L(X)$.
 This goes beyond the scope of the present work.